caiiiycuk/js-dos/v7/docs/configuration.md

 ### .jsdos/jsdos.json

-This file contains additional configuration that not exists in dosbox configuration file.
+This file contains additional configuration that does not exist in the dosbox configuration file.
 For example, it's used to configure [gestures mapping](gestures).
-If you used [game studio](game-studio) to create bundles then it will also contains all information form `dosbox.conf`.
+If you used [game studio](game-studio) to create bundles then it will also contain all information from `dosbox.conf`.
 And it looks like:

 ```json
 {